craftcms/docs/docs/4.x/dev/controller-actions.md

 ## Making Requests

 An “action request” is one that explicitly declares the controller and action to use, via an `action` query or body param.
+Actions are usually in the

 Craft also supports routing to specific actions using a path defined by the <config4:actionTrigger> setting, or by creating an [alias in `routes.php`](../routing.md#advanced-routing-with-url-rules).

 ::: tip
 This `action` parameter is different from the `<form action="...">` attribute: